 4. South Australia: Victor Harbor and Port Lincoln

-- Why it’s affordable: South Australia offers some of the most affordable seaside properties in the country, with prices far below those of eastern states.
+- Why it’s affordable: South Australia continues to offer some of the most affordable seaside properties in the country.

 5. Western Australia: Albany and Geraldton

-- Why it’s affordable: Regional WA coastal towns offer excellent value compared to Perth’s beachside suburbs.
+- Why it’s affordable: Regional WA remains a value-rich market, especially when compared to Perth.

 6. Tasmania: St Helens and Wynyard